 Cert.
-Type Scope of Applications Self-signed certificates A self-signed certificate is used to establish the trust anchor of the ePKI.
-The issuance subject of the self-signed certificate is the eCA itself.
+Type Scope of Applications A self-signed certificate is used to establish the trust anchor of the ePKI.
+Self-signed certificates The issuance subject of the self-signed certificate is the eCA itself.
 The self-signed certificate contains the eCA public key which can be used to verify the digital signatures on subordinate CA certificates, cross-certificates, self-issued certificates and certification authority revocation lists (CARLs) issued by eCA.
 Self-issued certificates A self-issued certificate is used for the eCA re-key or as the path for certificate policy mutual trust.
-Subordinate CA certificates A subordinate CA certificate is used construct the trust path required for the interoperability of CAs.
-The issuance subject of the subordinate CA certificate is subordinate CA established under the ePKI.
-The subordinate CA certificate contains the subordinate CA public key which can be used to verify the digital signatures on certificates and CRLs issued by the subordinate CA. cross- certificates A cross-certificate is used construct the trust path required for the interoperability of CAs under different PKIs.
+A subordinate CA certificate is used construct the trust path required for the interoperability of CAs.
+Subordinate CA The issuance subject of the subordinate CA certificate is subordinate CA established under the ePKI. certificates The subordinate CA certificate contains the subordinate CA public key which can be used to verify the digital signatures on certificates and CRLs issued by the subordinate CA. cross- A cross-certificate is used construct the trust path required for the

+Cert.
+Type Scope of Applications certificates interoperability of CAs under different PKIs.
 The issuance subject of the cross-certificate is a root CA which is established under another PKI and cross-certifies with eCA.
 The cross-certificate contains the cross-certified CA public key which can be used to verify the digital signatures on certificates and CARLs issued by that CA.